Watch Scott Jennings Slap Down This Shoddy Talking Point About the Spending Bill

 AP Photo/J. Scott Applewhite

-While 2022 turned out to be a disappointment, it was always going to be a bit more challenging two years ago than it is this year for Republicans to take back control of the Senate.
-This time, however, chances not only look good, they're looking increasingly better.
-This not only has to do with the races that Republicans are defending, but the ones they're looking to pick up from Democrats.
+While the 2022 Midterms turned out to be a disappointment for the GOP, it was always going to be a bit more challenging than this year for Republicans to take back control of the Senate.
+This election year, chances not only look good, but they're looking increasingly better for the right.
+This not only concerns races Republicans are defending but ones they're looking to pick up from Democrats.

-On Thursday, The New York Times/Siena College put out Senate polling on Texas, Montana, and Florida.
-Not only do all Republicans have an edge in those three states among likely voters, but a headline for The New York Times declared that "Republicans Appear Poised to Take Control of Senate, New Poll Shows."
+On Thursday, The New York Times/Siena College released Senate polling on Texas, Montana, and Florida.
+Not only do all Republicans have an edge among likely voters, but a headline for The New York Times declared, "Republicans Appear Poised to Take Control of Senate, New Poll Shows."

 In Texas, Republican Sen. Ted Cruz leads Democratic Rep. Colin Allred by 48-44 percent, while Republican Tim Sheehy leads Democratic Sen. Jon Tester by 52-44 percent in Montana, and Republican Sen. Rick Scott leads Democrat Debbie Mucarsel-Powell by 49-40 percent.

-The poll results quickly became a trending topic over X for Thursday
+The poll results quickly became a trending topic on X for Thursday

 The write-up starts with a focus on the Sheehy-Tester race, with Tester looking to be the Democrats' most vulnerable incumbent, especially with West Virginia's Joe Manchin, now an Independent, having announced last year he was retiring.
 With a Sheehy win, Republicans could gain back control of the chamber.